RedisLabs/redislabs-docs/content/rs/clusters/monitoring/uptrace-integration.md

 ## Install Collector and Uptrace

-Because installing OpenTelemetry Collector and Uptrace can take some time, you can use the [docker-compose](https://github.com/uptrace/uptrace/tree/master/example/redis-enterprise) example that also comes with Redis Enterprise cluster and Alertmanager.
+Because installing OpenTelemetry Collector and Uptrace can take some time, you can use the [docker-compose](https://github.com/uptrace/uptrace/tree/master/example/redis-enterprise) example that also comes with Redis Enterprise cluster and AlertManager.

 But you can also install OpenTelemetry and Uptrace from scratch using the following guides: